amyreese/libseinfeld/README.rst

 License
 -------

-Copyright 2016 John Reese, and licensed under the MIT license.
+Copyright 2022 Amethyst Reese, and licensed under the MIT license.
 See the ``LICENSE`` file for details.

 .. _scripts by Colin Pollick: https://github.com/colinpollock/seinfeld-scripts